 Certified Aboriginal Professional Administrator

-The Certified Aboriginal Professional Administrator (CAPA) designation is AFOA's newest certification-one that identifies CAPAs as highly qualified Administrators, able to meet today's unique challenges and builds capacity in Aboriginal administration.
-The purpose of the CAPA Education Program is to enhance the knowledge, skills, professional development and capacity of Administrators working in Aboriginal communities and organizations.
+The Certified Aboriginal Professional Administrator (CAPA) designation is AFOA's newest certification-one that identifies CAPAs as highly qualified Administrators, able to meet today's unique challenges and builds capacity in Indigenous administration.
+The purpose of the CAPA Education Program is to enhance the knowledge, skills, professional development and capacity of Administrators working in Indigenous communities and organizations.

-The role of the Senior Administrator working in Aboriginal communities and organizations has steadily increased in significance and importance over the last several decades.
-The health and success of Aboriginal communities and organizations can often be directly linked to the effectiveness and capacity of its administration.
-Administrators and managers working in Aboriginal communities and organizations are key to the viability and well-being of the organization and the people being served.
+The role of the Senior Administrator working in Indigenous communities and organizations has steadily increased in significance and importance over the last several decades.
+The health and success of Indigenous communities and organizations can often be directly linked to the effectiveness and capacity of its administration.
+Administrators and managers working in Indigenous communities and organizations are key to the viability and well-being of the organization and the people being served.
 They require extensive knowledge and skills.